07 May A Mother’s Day Survival Guide for Stepmoms

 “Laura, I’m a stepmom who doesn’t have biological children.
 Mother’s Day is extremely hard for me.
 Would it be okay if I just stay home, eat nachos, watch movies, and sleep through the entire day?”
 Tasha inquired.

 “Sweet Sister, if that’s what works for you—do it,” I replied.

 She isn’t alone.

-Many women struggle with the Sunday designed to honor motherhood.
+Many stepmoms, childless or not, struggle with the Sunday designed to honor motherhood.
 For each lady the triggers are unique.
 There are various reasons why Mother’s Day can be difficult such as; death, infertility, singleness, abortion, miscarriage, illness, divorce, widowhood, mental illness and prodigal children.

 For some stepmoms, especially those who have biological children, Mother’s Day is full of great memories and fun times.